-Adult education courses consist of classroom-based and voluntary educational programming designed for inmate-students of all grade levels including Adult Basic Education (ABE), High School Equivalency, and High School Diploma Programs.
+Adult education courses consist of classroom‐based and blended independent study classes designed for inmate‐students of all grade levels.
+This includes Adult Basic Education (ABE) and Adult Secondary Education (ASE) programs.

 Note: Inmate-students may be eligible to earn Milestone Completion Credit(s) in accordance with the California Code of Regulations Title 15.